A Little Bit About Me

 She is also a published co-author of Winning Kids With Sport!, a textbook that delivers sport psychology techniques to youth coaches.
 In 2013, Gillespy’s poetry won the George Herbert Award from Athanatos Christian Ministries.
 Her award-winning poem, “The Fall”, was then published in their anthology, Descant.
 Two short years later, her first fiction piece picked up publishing rights.
 Her essay “Until He Was Gone” can be found on Amazon in the Birds of Passage anthology.

-Gillespy now turns her determined eye to the blank page and welcomes the joys and challenges of writing children’s books and dystopian novels.
+Gillespy now turns her determined eye to the blank page and welcomes the joys and challenges of writing children’s books and young adult speculative fiction.
 Furthermore, she publishes inspirational and uplifting posts on her blog.

-In the midst of everything, she strives to pour out Christ’s love to others and she thanks God for all the moments she gets to spend with her husband and three children.
+In the midst of everything, she homeschools her big kindergartener, gets her fitness fix with Camp Gladiator, and thanks God for all the moments she gets to spend with her husband and three kiddos.